everycure-org/matrix/docs/src/onboarding/walkthroughs/walkthrough.md

 ## Local
 ### via Makefile & Docker

-To execute this pipeline locally, Data Scientist Daniel would follow steps similar to the ones outlined in the [Local Setup guide](local-setup.md)
+To execute this pipeline locally, Data Scientist Dominic would follow steps similar to the ones outlined in the [Local Setup guide](local-setup.md)

 However, this pipeline does not have dependencies on any external services, such as Neo4j or MLFlow.
 Therefore, it can be executed directly via the `kedro` CLI interface.